Sebastian-gthb/insert-OptROM-into-BIOS/README.md

 Currently under construction!

 The Script was initial designed to implement the XTIDE ROM into a Bondwell B310 BIOS ROM.
 This works well.
-For other BIOS ROMs, you must change the offset value in the script to place a new subfunction in a smal empty space.
+For other BIOS ROMs the script should automaticly search and check all conditions to place an option ROM in to the BIOS ROM.
 The Script supporting automaticly search for the BIOS call to the function "SearchOptionRomAndCall".
 I't supports Award, AMI, Phoenix, Pegasus and Vadem BIOS types.

 To run you need the following files: